ThisaraShehanKavinda/To_do_list-MS/README.md

 Java Development Kit (JDK) (version 8 or later)
 IDE of your choice (IntelliJ IDEA, Eclipse, or similar).
 Database setup if applicable (MySQL/SQLite).

+📬 Contact
+Got feedback or suggestions?
+Feel free to connect!

+📧 Email: thisara2000shehankavinda@gmail.com
+🌐 LinkedIn
+🌐 GitHub
+⚡ Fun Fact
+"The best time to complete a task was yesterday.
+The second best time is now!"

+📜 License
+This project is licensed under the MIT License.